Eastern half of US sweltering again, with dangerous heat wave expected to last until midweek

 “East Coast weather, at least from my perspective, is just very sweaty in the summer,” he said.
 “It’s that walking through a swamp kind of feeling.”

-Forecasters warned the heat index in Cromwell, Connecticut, would reach 105 F on Sunday, which could make life brutal for PGA Tour golfers during the final round of the Travelers Championship.
+Forecasters warned the heat index in Cromwell, Connecticut, would reach 105 F on Sunday, making for a steamy day during the final round of the PGA Travelers Championship.
 Fans sought shelter under trees and on air-conditioned benches.
 Many lined up for water at a hydration station near the ninth green.

 Karin Skalina, of New York, had been in the sun-soaked bleachers by the eighth green and eventually sought relief on a ventilated cooling bench.
 “Didn’t work,” she said.

-Note: This story has been updated to correct that Rehoboth Beach is in Delaware, not Maryland.